 Dr. Deb Jensen, Ph.
 D.

-Title: M.Ed.
-Coordinator and Director of the Center for the Applied Study of Cognition and Learning Sciences (CASCLS)
+Title: Associate Professor in Teacher Education; Master of Education/Cognitive Science Concentration Coordinator; and Director of the Center for the Applied Study of Cognition and Learning Sciences (CASCLS)

 - Ph.D.
 Teaching and Learning Research Methodologies, University of North Dakota

 - C.A.S.
 Mind, Brain and Education Program, Harvard Graduate School of Education

 - M.Ed.
 Educational Leadership, University of North Dakota

 - B.S.E.
 Music Education, Minot State University

 Dr. Jensen's teaching assignments include teaching and learning models, quantitative and qualitative research, educational foundations, curriculum and assessment, and classroom dynamics in the Master of Education Program; and educational psychology in the undergraduate Teacher Education Core.
 She serves as the Concentration Coordinator for the Cognitive Science Concentration in the M.Ed.
 Dr. Jensen has also served as Chair of Teacher Education and Human Performance and Program Director for the Master of Education Program.
 Her primary interests include educational research, cognitive science, eye tracking, teacher dispositions, professional development across education careers, educational leadership, and dynamic modeling of educational systems.

 Teaching is more than presentation-it is a knowledge-based profession, the success of which is dependent upon complex, reflective actions: